hdr-js/hdr-js/README.md

 ## An artist since my first breath and an engineer till my last!

 - ❤️  I'm in love with JavaScript since 2015.
-- 🔭  I’m currently working on my portfolio website.
+- 🔭  I’m currently working on my portfolio.
 - 🌱  I’m currently working on resilience self-learship.
 - 🥅  2024 Goals: Cut some fat and gain some skills.
 - ⚡  I love to talk, eat and code.